HackerYou/HYFallBootcamp2014/1-HTML-CSS/21-embeddable_media.md

 ![](http://wes.io/KV5O/Screen%20Shot%202012-10-29%20at%2012.04.11%20PM.png)

-When done, click "Get Code" and a popup will show.
+When done, click "Get Code" and a popup will appear.

 ![](http://wes.io/KUK1/Screen%20Shot%202012-10-29%20at%2012.01.04%20PM.png)

 The first part is the JavaScript.
-Facebook suggests we put this right after the opening `<body>` tag so go ahead and do that.
+Facebook suggests we put this right after the opening `<body>` tag, so go ahead and do that.

 Then you can put the second snippet of HTML wherever you wish to have the like button.

 ### Youtube
 Whew, those last two were tough.
-Lets do something a lot easier.
+Let's do something a lot easier.

-To embed a youtube video, simply visit any youtube video URL and click the **share** button under the player.
+To embed a YouTube video, simply visit any YouTube video URL and click the **share** button under the player.

 ![](http://wes.io/KUXr/Screen%20Shot%202012-10-29%20at%2012.07.01%20PM.png)